ONSdigital/ssdc-rh-service/README.md

 The easiest way to run the RH service is dockerised, with our full stack services locally by following the README in [ssdc-rm-docker-dev](#TODO).

 If you need to run the service locally in the IDE or from the command line (e.g. with local code changes or to debug), use docker-dev to start the RM services, and then remove the `rh-service` container (so it does not conflict) with `docker rm -f rh-service`.

 Some environment configuration is required to point the RH service at the docker-dev backing services.

 ### In Intellij IDEA

-A [run configuration](.run/Run%20Application%20(docker-dev).run.xml) is provided for Intellij, simply select this run configuration and you should be able to run/debug the service within Intellij.
+A [run configuration file](.run/Run%20Application%20(docker-dev).run.xml) is provided for Intellij to configure it to use the docker-dev dependencies, simply select this run configuration named `Run Application (docker-dev)`, and you should be able to run or debug the service within Intellij.

 ### Anywhere Else

-Set these variables in your run environment
+Manually set these variables in your run environment to point the service at the docker-dev dependencies

 ```shell
 EXCEPTIONMANAGER_CONNECTION_HOST=localhost